-The Pharos project is being carried out in three phases:
+The Pharos project was carried out in three phases:

 Phase 1 (August 2017- October 2017): In the first phase of the project, members of the Pharos team visited Cambodia to examine issues relating to external support, programmatic and epidemiological context, future financing options, the institutional environment, human rights, CSOs and integration of health information systems and services.
 Through semi-structured key informant interviews, small group meetings, and a preliminary desk review of relevant literature, key transition risks emerged.